Improved Microaneurysm Detection using Deep Neural Networks

-And then, each window was modified using foveation and nonuniform sampling producing two final windows, this setting emphasize the central pixel and efficient use of bigger window size.
+And then, each window was modified using foveation and nonuniform sampling producing two final windows, this setting emphasizes the central pixel and efficient use of bigger window size.
 Images were taken at different conditions with different cameras with their native resolution and compression settings.
 The retinal specialist annotations were obtained from a combination of three ophthalmologists with retinal fellowship training.
-All experiments are conducted on a Ubuntu machine with 12GB RAM, intel i7 3.10GHz processor and NVIDIA GTX 590 graphics card with 1024 CUDA cores.
+All experiments are conducted on a Ubuntu machine with 12GB RAM, intel i7 3.10GHz processor, and NVIDIA GTX 590 graphics card with 1024 CUDA cores.
 We use Pylearn2 \cite{pylearn} machine learning library built on the top of Theano.
-Pylearn2 is come with efficient implementation of dropout training with maxout activation fucntion.
+Pylearn2 come with an efficient implementation of dropout training with maxout activation function.
 Total 90000 MA and 1.5 million non-MA windows were used to train the network.
-While constructing the non-MA windows it have been emphaised to include extensive number of possible false postives.
-And small number of trivial non-MA windows were included.
-This setting help the network to learn proper distinctive features.
+While constructing the non-MA windows it has been emphasised to include an extensive number of possible false positives.
+And a small number of trivial non-MA windows were included.
+This setting helps the network to learn proper distinctive features.